-Every day, an average of seven New Zealanders turn to the Blind Foundation for support with sight loss.
+Every day, an average of six New Zealanders turn to the Blind Foundation for support with sight loss.
 Some are still reeling and are looking for emotional support; many want to find ways to remain self-reliant, to stay in work and get around independently.
 All want to find ways of doing the things that are important to them.
 The Blind Foundation is here to provide practical and emotional support, to advocate for inclusive communities and lead the way in vision rehabilitation.

 All across New Zealand, from Cape Reinga to Bluff, we meet with people in their homes or at their local Blind Foundation office to find solutions together.
 Maintaining independence is important – so we support people to get around safely using a white cane, public transport or a guide dog, prepare meals, use technology, stay in employment, or connect with others.
 No goal is too big or too small.
 The services we offer are vast.